 Case Examples

-Attorneys at Quatrini Law Group helped a 50-year-old individual from Washington County, Pennsylvania navigate the Social Security Disability application and appeal process.
+Attorneys at the Quatrini Law Group helped a 50-year-old individual from Washington County, Pennsylvania navigate the Social Security Disability application and appeal process.
 Following a hearing with a Social Security Judge based in Pittsburgh, Pennsylvania, QLG attorneys were able to prove that his spinal degenerative disc disease would prevent his return to past employment and would present any and all work above the sedentary level.
 With no transferrable skills from past employment, the Social Security Judge awarded benefits based on Medical Vocational Rule 201.14.

 Attorney Tereasa Rerko successfully represented a 35-year-old man in having his SSI disability benefits reinstated after an attempt to return to work.
 The client suffers from schizophrenia, major depressive disorder, anxiety disorder, agoraphobia, paranoia, PTSD, and bi-polar disorder.